 The market value of pledged securities must equal at least 110% of the CRIA's cash deposits.
 California law also allows institutions to secure City deposits by pledging first trust deed mortgage notes having a value of 150% of the CRIA's total cash deposits.
 The CRIA may waive collateral requirements for cash deposits, which are fully insured up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC).
 The CRIA, however, has not waived the collateralization requirements.
-At June 30, 2022, the CRIA's deposits were fully insured by the FDIC.
+As of June 30, 2023, the CRIA's deposits were fully insured by the FDIC.